-#1/ What is the best time you can remember in your career?
+#1/ Gilles Sayer, what is the best time you can remember in your career?

 Getting deals in the bag certainly provides moments of huge satisfaction and a sense of belonging to a great team.
 More important than all that, though, I would rate working for one particular “boss” during my banking career as the most rewarding thing.
 People are everything.